-- 5. Air heaters are not acceptable as substitutes for dehumidification units. - 6.
-Air chillers, heaters, or air conditioners may be used downstream of the dehumidifiers if they are approved for use by the manufacturer of the dehumidification equipment and the District. - D. Dehumidification equipment shall be operating continuously, 24 hours a day, seven days per week from the time abrasive blasting begins, through to completion of all lining application.
+- The dehumidification equipment shall be a solid desiccant (not liquid, granular, or loose lithium chloride) design having a single rotary desiccant bed capable of continuous operation, fully automatic, with drip-proof automatic electrical controller. - The equipment shall be capable of making two complete air changes every sixty minutes unless the 100 feet per minute cross-draft velocity requirement requires a larger volume. - 3.
+The processed air from the dehumidification unit must maintain a relative humidity of fifteen percent or less. - 4.
+During the coating phase, dehumidification units shall have auxiliary heaters capable of maintaining a constant air temperature inside the tank. - 5.
+Air heaters are not acceptable as substitutes for dehumidification units. - 6.
+Air chillers, heaters, or air conditioners may be used downstream of the dehumidifiers if they are approved for use by the manufacturer of the dehumidification equipment and the Engineer. - D. Dehumidification equipment shall be operating continuously, 24 hours a day, seven days per week from the time abrasive blasting begins, through to completion of all lining application.
 Equipment shall be turned off only for regular servicing or fueling of climate control equipment or generator(s).
-Equipment can be turned off during periods when there is no demand for dehumidification only if automatic controls are installed that perform the following: - 1.
-Activates and deactivates the equipment by determining the difference between the coldest surface temperature and the dew point temperature in the tank. - 2.
+Equipment can be turned off during periods when there is no demand for dehumidification only if automatic controls are installed that perform the following:

+- 1. Activates and deactivates the equipment by determining the difference between the coldest surface temperature and the dew point temperature in the tank. - 2.
 Measures and logs surface temperature, inside air temperature, inside dew point temperature and equipment run time at 1-minute intervals.
-Copies of this data will be delivered to the Owner's representative.
+Copies of this data will be delivered to the District's representative.

-3.10 FINAL CURING OF INTERIOR EPOXY COATINGS
+3.10 FINAL CURING OF EPOXY COATINGS

 - A. Upon completion and acceptance of applied coating system, Contractor shall furnish an approved exhaust fan or blower of sufficient capacity to insure removal of solvent vapors during curing process.
-The fan or blower, after approval by District, shall be installed as directed by the District and shall remain in continuous operation until coating is completely cured as determined by the manufacturer of the coating system.
+The fan or blower, after approval by District, shall be installed as approved by the District and shall remain in continuous operation until coating is completely cured as determined by the manufacturer of the coating system.
 Operation and maintenance of blower during curing operations shall be the responsibility of the Contractor. - 1.
-If dehumidification is being used, the equipment shall remain in-place and run continuously during all curing operations. - B. After completion of curing cycle as required by the coating manufacturer, the Contractor shall test the applied coating with a solvent rub test performed in accordance with ASTM D 5402 to verify adequate curing has been attained. - 1.
-If final cure has not been attained, ventilation shall be continued until applied coating passes the solvent wipe test. - C. After final cure is approved by District, Contractor shall remove fan or blower.
+If dehumidification is being used, the equipment shall remain in-place and run continuously during all curing operations. - After completion of curing cycle as required by the coating manufacturer, the Contractor shall test the applied coating with a solvent rub test performed in accordance with ASTM D 5402 to verify adequate curing has been attained. - 1.
+If final cure has not been attained, based on above tests, ventilation shall be continued until applied coating passes the "acetone" or "hardness test". - C. After final cure is approved by the District, Contractor shall remove fan or blower.